-Within the larger 27 well CSSWF, groundwater is used for augmentation of the public water supply by the City of Portland Water Bureau.
+Within the larger 27-well CSSWF, groundwater is used for augmentation of the public water supply by the City of Portland Water Bureau.
 The wellfield is capable of producing 102 million gallons of groundwater per day.
 In the 2/3 mile of the CSSWF between the Columbia River and the northern extent of EMC Zone A, there are three SGA, and four BLA municipal production wells.

 Surface water